LetMeCodeThis/Playground.Rx/README.md

 # Playground.Rx
-Test project to get familiar with Reactive Extensions
+Test project used to get familiar with Reactive Extensions